8 Ways to Improve Brain Function

 Dr. Maiken Nedergaard and her colleagues at the University of Rochester Medical Centre recently discovered that one of the mechanisms that optimise the health of our brains has to do with our lymphatic system.
 This cleansing system drains waste products from the brain.
 In particular, it helps to remove a toxic protein called beta-amyloid from brain tissue.
 Beta-amyloid is renowned for accumulating in the brains of patients with Alzheimer's disease.
 Therefore the more waste lying around in the brain, the greater the chances for those diseases to take root, so make sleep a priority.

-Intermittent fasting, which is a lifestyle strategy that we highly recommend at Ancient + Brave, is well worth considering if you want to think faster, remember better and improve cognitive function.
+Intermittent fasting, which is a lifestyle strategy that we highly recommend at Ancient + Brave, is well worth considering if you want to think faster, enhance your memory and improve cognitive function.

 According to Dr Mark Mattson, a professor at John Hopkins University, fasting has been shown to increase the rate of neurogenesis in the brain.
 Neurogenesis involves the growth of new brain cells and has been correlated with increased performance in memorisation, mood, and focus.
 Interestingly, Professor Mattson outlined the brain’s reaction to intermittent fasting, is the same reaction it has to regular exercise.
 Both activities increase a specific protein called BDNF, which is often referred to as a ‘natural antidepressant’, and promotes the growth and connection of neurons and strengthens synapses.
 Interestingly the brain reacts to the stress of fasting by adapting response pathways to help it cope with stress, this is why we know we are designed to fast.